One of the most recognizable elements of the Furry Fandom is easily its Fursuits.

-Local fursuiter Motomo, a wolf-bat character, got some small wings that he’ll sometimes attach to his back and expands and retracts with the pull of a string.
+Local fursuiter Motomo, a wolf-bat, got some small wings that he’ll sometimes attach to his back.
+These are pretty neat as they expand and retract with the pull of a string.

 Though, I have seen folks with a full suit that will also don a partial of their character at times.
-So, like most things furry, it’s on a scale, and it just varies from furry to furry.
+So, like most things furry, it’s on a scale, and it varies from furry to furry.

 Okay!
 Where Do I Get One?

 And surprisingly, there’s quite a bit of fursuit studios/makers out there.
-In my own local Southern California scene there’s a few studios and makers, and some makers even exist outside of America.
+In my own local Southern California scene there’s a few, and some makers even exist outside of America.

-Most suit makers will usually have some kind of description up on their pages or bios so you know if they’re open for commissions or not.
-They’ll often also have their own price estimates up as well, but most will take estimates anyways.
+Most suit makers will have some kind of description up on their pages or bios so you know if they’re open for commissions.
+They’ll often also have their own price estimates up as well, and if not, it’s a simple ask away.

 Okay, But Why Fursuit?

 Because, it’s fun!
-No seriously – every time I put on Niko I usually have a blast, especially if there’s karaoke to sing.
-With a fursuit you can bring your furry alter ego into the real world in ways that drawings and stories just can’t do.
+Every time I put on Niko I usually have a blast, especially if there’s karaoke to sing.
+With a fursuit you can bring your furry alter ego into the real world in ways that drawings and stories can’t do.

 What Else Do You Do With Fursuits?

-Special thanks to the fursuiters that appeared in this article, and their fuirsuit builders for making the magic possible, in order of appearance:
+Special thanks to the fursuiters that appeared in this article, and their fuirsuit builders for making the magic possible.
+In order of appearance: